russell/cl-git/doc/index.rst

 .. cl:function:: ensure-git-repository-exist

-   :param path: the path to the git repository
+   :param path: the path to the git repository.
    :param bare: if truthful, then create a bare repository.

    .. code-block:: common-lisp